mfmezger/conversational-agent-langchain/README.md

 ## Recent Updates
 - GPT4ALL Uses Mistral now!
 If you want to enable it go to config/ai/gpt4all.yaml and change the string.
 Then you need to restart.
+- Switching for Aleph Alpha to Embeddings with luminous base control.
 - Added GPT4All as a LLM Backend.
 It does not work if you build a docker image on a mac m1/m2 device.
 ![Frontend](resources/research.png)